z4c777/Python-Base64-File-Decoder/ReadMe.md

 # Python-Base64-File-Decoder

-Decrypt a file that's base64 encoded multiple times
+Decrypt a file that contains a base64 encoded text multiple times.
+By default the script will decode it 5 times.

 Syntax: b64_decoder.py [FILE]